Atom: The Beginning: Manga

 The manga is licensed in English by Titan Publishing Group, in partnership with StoneBot Comics.
 The first volume was released, under their Titan Manga imprint, on October 11, 2022.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in June 2016.
 The anime series is directed by Katsuyuki Motohiro and Tatsuo Satō, with series composition by Junichi Fujisaku and animation produced by OLM, Inc., Production I.G and Signal.MD.
 Takahiro Yoshimatsu designed the characters and Noriyuki Asakura composed the series' soundtrack.
 Shinobu Tsuneki, Yoshihiro Ishimoto and Shinichi Miyazaki are responsible for mechanical design.
 The 12-episode series aired from April 15 to July 8, 2017, on NHK G. It was streamed by Amazon on their Amazon Prime Video service.
 Sentai Filmworks has licensed the series for home video and exclusively streamed the series on Amazon's Anime Strike streaming service.
 The opening theme song, titled "Kaidoku Funō" (解読不能), is performed by After the Rain, while the ending theme song, titled "Hikari no Hajimari" (光のはじまり), is performed by Yoshino Nanjō.